Dym077/Incarnatesound/README.md

 ####
 * Fixed a problem where the margin of the header didn't adjust due to duplicats of the h2 element where values were overridden.
 ### Known bugs
-* The text "Get in touch" seems to be invisible on the "submit"-button with some iPhone models, as iPhone 11 Pro.
+* The text "Get in touch" seems to be invisible on the "submit"-button with some iPhone models, such as iPhone 11 Pro.
  # Techologies used

  ## Languages